maddiwatson1/large-data-website/ia/personas.md

 **Likes**

--Finding new spots to skate with his friends
+- Finding new spots to skate with his friends
 - Traveling

 **Dislikes**